-THREAT Few predators can eat them due to the long, spiny tails, which can result in exponential waterflea population growth.
-Fishhook and spiny waterfleas are predators of small zooplankton, such as Daphnia.
-This results in direct competition between the waterfleas and small planktivorous fishes.
-They also contribute to biofouling issues, as their tails collect on fishing equipment and lines.
-MANAGEMENT The best management strategy is prevention through education and stewardship.
-As these species are most commonly spread through fishing and boating equipment, it is important to use precautions such as cleaning, draining, and drying your boat and other aquatic equipment before moving to another water body.
+The best management strategy is prevention through education and stewardship.
+As this species is most commonly spread through fishing and boating equipment, it is important to use precautions such as cleaning, draining, and drying your boat and other aquatic equipment before moving to another water body.